-Hevo ingests your data from sources, applies transformations on it and brings it to Schema Mapper.
-In Schema Mapper you can define how your data will be stored in your destination warehouse.
+Hevo ingests your data from Sources, applies transformations on it, and brings it to Schema Mapper.
+In Schema Mapper you can define how your data must be stored in the Destination.

-You can use Hevo’s Schema Mapper to do the following:
+You can use Schema Mapper to do the following:

-- Map an incoming event type to a destination table.
-All the data for that event type will be stored in the mapped destination table.
+Map an incoming Event Type to a Destination table: All the data for that Event Type is stored in the mapped Destination Table.

-- Omit unwanted fields from storing in the destination table.
-This is especially useful to hide sensitive information like your user’s personal details and financial information.
-You can also use it to omit large text fields like descriptions, summaries, and comments.
+Omit unwanted fields from being stored in the Destination table: This is especially useful to hide sensitive information, such as, your user’s personal details and financial information.
+You can also omit large text fields like descriptions, summaries, and comments.

-- Flatten your nested objects into a de-normalized destination table.
-Mapper automatically suggests a denormalized flat structure for your incoming nested objects.
+Flatten nested objects into a de-normalized Destination table: Schema Mapper automatically suggests a de-normalized, flat structure for your incoming nested objects.

-- Compress long names of Events and Event Types meaningfully to fit the character limit set for table and column names in the Destination.
+Compress long names of Events and Event Types: Schema Mapper does this automatically to meaningfully modify the names to fit the character limit set for table and column names in the Destination.

-- Create tables with compatible and optimal data types in your destination warehouse.
+Creates tables with compatible and optimal data types in your Destination warehouse, if none exist.

-- Mark incompatible incoming events as Failed for investigation.
+Marks incompatible incoming Events as Failed for investigation.

 - Articles in this section

 - Using Schema Mapper

 - Mapping a Source Event Type with a Destination Table

 - Mapping a Source Event Type Field with a Destination Table Column